Civil Survival’s work is led by and for formerly incarcerated individuals.

 What Makes Us Unique

-Our Executive Director spent time in prison as a consequence of trauma, poverty, and substance use disorder.
+Our Founding Director spent time in prison as a consequence of trauma, poverty, and substance use disorder.
 She has since graduated law school and fought her way to the Washington Supreme Court to earn the right to become an attorney.
 In 2020 she won a seat in the Washington State House of Representatives.

 In the beginning, Civil Survival was the only organization working on criminal justice reform in Washington led by formerly incarcerated people.
 We believe this is important because those closest to the problem are closest to the solution, but furthest from the resources.